ampproject/amphtml/ads/sortable.md

 `width` + `height` - Required for all `<amp-ad>` units.
 Specifies the ad size.

 `type` - always set to "sortable"

+__Optional:__

+`data-reponsive` - when set to true indicates that the ad slot has multiple potential sizes.

 No explicit configuration is needed for a given sortable amp-ad, though each site must be set up beforehand with [Sortable](http://sortable.com).
 The site name `ampproject.org` can be used for testing.
 Note that only the two examples above will show an ad properly.